Spanish football rivalries – Derbies in La Liga

 Hercules vs Elche

-This is another of those derbies that younger football fans may not be aware of, with the most recent meetings having taken place in the relative obscurity of the Segunda B in 2017/18.
+This is another derby that may be unfamiliar to younger football fans, with the most recent meetings having taken place in the relative obscurity of the Segunda B in 2017/18.
 While Elche have since risen back to take their place amongst the Spanish elite, Hercules have slid further, ending up in the fourth tier following a restructure of the Spanish lower leagues, before winning promotion to the Primera Federacion in 2024.

 It may still be some time before we get another derby between the two regional rivals, but Hercules are a club who really should be higher up Spain’s football ladder.
 Based in Alicante, the country’s 11th-largest city, and with a stadium which holds almost 30,000, Hercules followers certainly do not view themselves as inferior to their rivals in nearby Elche, less than 30 km away.